Eldarith-Blade/Semblance/README.md

 Check that your Node Package Manager is up to date by typing this command in the CLI: <br><br>
 #### `$npm npm i -g npm` <br><br>

-Next step is to install the [Git Bash](https://gitforwindows.org/) for retrieving repositories for <br>local work or add the addition of a pull request for features based on collaborators assigned. <br></b>
+Next step is to install the [Git Bash](https://gitforwindows.org/) for retrieving repositories for <br>local work or add the addition of a pull request for features based on collaborators assigned. <b>